ExpressionEngine/ExpressionEngine-User-Guide/source/development/extension_hooks/model/channel-entry/index.rst

     ee()->extensions->call('before_channel_entry_update', $this, $this->getValues(), $modified);

-  :param object $this: Current ChannelEntry model object
+  :param object $entry: Current ChannelEntry model object
   :param array $values: The ChannelEntry model object data as an array
   :param array $modified: An array of all the old values that were changed
   :returns: void